DV

 What is the difference between META and METU?

-META (Meta Platforms, Inc.) tracks — with a dividend strategy, while METU (Direxion Daily META Bull 2X Shares) tracks META with a leverage approach.
+META (Meta Platforms, Inc.) is a stock, while METU (Direxion Daily META Bull 2X Shares) tracks Meta (META) with a leverage approach.
 They are issued by — and Direxion respectively.

 Can I hold both META and METU?